 Daniel Marshak, a Google App Manager responsible for videos in search results, shared this news on a recent episode of the Google Off the Record podcast.
 Marshak was joined by Gary Illyes and Lizzi Sassman, two members of the Google Search Relation team.

 As Marshak explains, “And as I said, the brevity of this style is one of its greatest strengths.
-You may gain a lot in a short period of time and get exposed to other points of view and arguments….
+You may gain a lot in a short period of time and get expose to other points of view and arguments….

 We believe such content might be valuable for a broad range of search queries, and we have been testing with different ways to provide it to consumers.”